sentclose/sentc-docs/docs/guide/e2ee/user.md

 ::::

-Alternative you can disable the mfa from your backend, e.g. if the user looses the recovery keys and the device access.
+Alternatively, you can disable the mfa from your backend, e.g., if the user loses the recovery keys and the device access.
 [See here for more details](/guide/advanced/backend-only#disable-mfa-from-server)

 ## Register Device